wvanbreukelen/ZermeloRoosterPHP/README.md

 Create a pull request if you like to contribute, or create an issue if you expercience any issues so I can help you out :)

+### License

+Using the MIT license.

+For all the forkers or users of the code, please add a (small) reference to the original code

 ### Installing and creating a API instance
 To create a new API instance, you may want to require the composer autoloader.
 So add the following to your composer.json file